The University of Sheffield Faculty of Social Sciences has funding for a range of PhD scholarships, that can be studied in the SMI.

 - Methods and Methodology

 More information about these themes, and how the research of SMI academics is aligned with them, can be found here.

 Applications will be assessed based on the candidate’s qualifications, the strength and innovation of their research proposal, the fit of the project proposal within the SMI and the comments from referees.
 Applicants should emphasise the research methods contribution and the interdisciplinary nature of their proposed project.

 The SMI is a department within the University of Sheffield’s Faculty of Social Sciences, with a range of academic staff engaged in interdisciplinary social research using robust quantitative and qualitative methods.
 It also has strong links with the other social science departments in the Faculty.
 We deliver interdisciplinary undergraduate and postgraduate social science degree programmes and PhD-level training in social research methods.
 We are home to the Sheffield Q-step centre, one of 15 centres delivering specialist undergraduate programmes in quantitative social sciences.
 The academic staff in the SMI have a range of social science backgrounds (including Sociology, Geography, Politics, Economics, etc) but all work in research areas that do not fit neatly into those disciplinary silos.

-The studentships available are +3 (PhD only) programmes, commencing September 2022.
+The studentships available are +3 (PhD only) programmes, next awards available commencing September 2024.

 The awards include